Carroll Martin, LCSW, LCSW-C

 If you’re still not sure from my photo, I’m an Asian-American adoptee therapist.
 Other things that describe me are “Old Millennial”, social justice advocate, and a mom.

 Becoming a therapist, I had no idea that adoption therapy was a thing.
-Growing up, I know so many who could have benefited from counselors and therapists who really understood the unique issues that come up for foster and adoptive families, even kids adopted at birth.
+Growing up, I know so many who could have benefited from counselors and therapists who really understood the unique issues come up for foster and adoptive families, including kids adopted at birth.
 As an adult, these issues change and may affect your family in different ways, or not at all!
-Not everything is related to adoption, but it’s important to keep it in mind as we work though your tough spots.
+Not everything is related to adoption, but it’s important to keep it in mind as we work through your tough spots.

 What else makes me qualified?
 Good question.
 I’m a Licensed Clinical Social Worker (LCSW) and Clinical Supervisor in Virginia and Maryland.
-I am an adoption specialist that was trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Children with Sexual Behavior Problems (CSBP), and Training in Adoption Competency (TAC) with the Center for Adoption Support and Education.
-I completed the basic training for Somatic and Attachment Focused EMDR.
+I am an adoption specialist that was trained in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Children with Sexual Behavior Problems (CSBP), and Training in Adoption Competency (TAC) with the Center for Adoption Support and Education in 2017.
+I completed training for Somatic and Attachment Focused EMDR.
 I’ve worked in school settings supporting families with special education services and outpatient clinics.
 Prior to starting my private practice, I worked for five years with the Center for Adoption Support and Education as a therapist, trainer, and clinical supervisor in the DC area.

 I earned my Master of Social Work (MSW) from Washington University in St. Louis and a Bachelor of Arts in Sociology from Elon University in North Carolina.